Hair Growth Tips – How to Transform Short, Dry Hair Fast

 - Hydrate Like It’s Your Job

-- 3L water daily plumps hair shafts
+- 3L of water daily plumps hair shafts

 - Pro trick: Add lemon slices to make it easier